Backup Power Options to Prepare for the Next Power Outage

 Generator Quality

+The quality of your generator also generally determines the quality of the power output. $1,000 generators from the big box stores tend to produce fairly “dirty” power.
+The output is not the same as from the utilities.
+The better the generator, the better the power matches the output from the utility.
 If you have sensitive electronics, pay attention to the power output.
 Look for low THD (total harmonic distortion), pure sine wave or inverter based generators.
-Note: if you have solar and you install a home generator, make sure the system is designed so the solar does not turn on as it can damage the generator and/or the solar system.
+If you have solar and you later add a home generator, make sure the system is designed so the solar does not turn during a power outage as it can damage the generator and/or the solar system.

 If you have a portable generator NEVER EVER OPERATE IT INDOORS OR IN A GARAGE.
 MAKE SURE THE EXHAUST CAN NOT GET IN A WINDOW OR DOOR.
 Carbon Monoxide is an odorless gas that can kill you without warning!!!
+If you see someone doing this, alert them to the dangers of doing so immediately.
+There are lots of people who run out and buy generators with each planned power shut down that are not aware of these dangers.

-There are also portable battery generators!
-These are generators that use batteries for power.
+There are also portable battery generators.
+These are “generators” that use batteries for power.
 They can also come with small portable solar arrays to charge the batteries.
-These generally don’t produce much more than 1000 watts and are pricey compared to portable generators, but they are quiet and don’t require fuel.
+These generally don’t produce much more than 1,000 watts and are pricey compared to portable generators, but they are quiet and don’t require fuel.
 Two good companies for this are Goal Zero and Simplifi.
 Both can be found on Amazon.

 Got Questions?
 Contact us.